IUREDCap/redcap-etl/docs/UserGuide.md

     1. Extract records from REDCap
     2. Transform the records based on the transformation rules
     3. Load the records into the database specified for the task
+5. For each load database, create primary and foreign keys, if configured
-5. For each task, in order that the tasks are defined:
+6. For each task, in order that the tasks are defined:
     1. Run post-processing SQL (if any)